 Kevin Bair, Director of Finance & Administration

 Kevin Bair is Altek’s Director of Finance and Administration.
 With extensive experience in electronics manufacturing and finance, Kevin comes to Altek from Winchester Electronics where his managerial role focused on finance, accounting and production support for two facilities.
 Prior to that Kevin worked in managerial roles for Westinghouse Electronics and Teradyne, Inc. Kevin began his career as a Mechanical Design Engineer for Kimball Electronics Group and also worked as a Manufacturing Engineer for Johnson Electric.
 Kevin earned his Bachelor of Science Degree in Mechanical Engineering from the Rose-Hulman Institute of Technology and an MBA in Finance from Babson College.
 Additionally he received training in LEAN and Toyota’s Systematic Leadership principals.
 Kevin is currently serving on the Economic Development Commission for the Town of Burlington, CT.
-In his new role at Altek, Kevin will be responsible for the management of all finance, human resources and information technology activities.
+In his role at Altek, Kevin is responsible for the management of all finance, human resources and information technology activities.

 Tim Suydam, Director of Operations